Didymograptus/VeusSpreadsheetAddin/README.md

 # Background

 Addins to Embed [Veusz](https://github.com/veusz/veusz/) in LibreOffice Calc and Microsoft Excel
-These addins were originally developed by Stefan Eidelloth (software@isfh.de) in 2011.
+These addins were originally developed by Stefan Eidelloth in 2011.

 See the docs (TBA) for the explanation of how to install and use the addins.